tortious/Firefox-BlueSteel/README.md

 - There is an issue with the context menu and [I think] the dialog menus.
 They seem to be transparent.
 I think this is a mistake on my part of the Win10.as.css file located in this repository.
     - NOTE: If anyone can help/give me advice on how to configure the context menu so that when you hover it and/or when you use the keyboard to selected an item (but before you enable it/push enter), instead of a background highlight and text change, only the color of the text changes (e.g. minty green, to purple when selected/hovered).
 Thanks in advance!

+## Wrapping Up
 Well, I think that about sums it up.
 If it hasn't been readily apprent already, I am an absolute novie when it comes to coding, of any variety.
 I began learning right when firefox quantum came out, and my time on r/firefoxcss, as well as countless other websites when looking for those tough to find answers (e.g. stackoverflow, superuser, etc) has taught me literally everything I know.

 As for any JS stuff, I can't write it for shit, but I do get the general idea of how it works just from using it alongside the css files.
 That, and messing around with Foobar2000, but that is a whole other can of worms.

 Hope you guys like it.
 Any and all feedback/criticism is not only welcomed, but encouraged.

+# Important
+This is a work in progress.
+In no way do I guarantee that any of these modifications will work or not break you browser.
+I broke mine constantly fiddling around with it over the years - it is not the end of the world.
+If something does not work or is missing, as stated before, of course let me know.

+I just want to avoid receiving messages that merely seek to complain, and do not address specific problems that can be remedied.